HugoDaniel/hugodaniel.com/content/posts/2021-01-29-the-life-of-a-web-component-reverse-shadow-dom.md

 ### I'm such a `<slot>`

 This tag is used mainly in HTML `<template>`'s.
 It is the way that `<template>`'s have to tell which parts can be set by outsiders.
-Typically `<slot>`'s have a name attribute to be used after as the reference to where the content will go.
+Typically `<slot>`'s have a name attribute to be used as the reference to where the content will go.
 (You can see an [example of it here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot#attributes), but it is not necessary, I won't be using it.)

 The cool thing is that if there is no `name` specified on the `<slot>`, then it becomes the default `<slot>` where all unspecified content will go in.